Degree of Operating Leverage Calculator

 Financial and operating leverage are two of the most critical leverages for a business.
 Besides, they are related because earnings from operations can be boosted by financing; meanwhile, debt will eventually be paid back by those increased earnings.
 Thus, investors need to measure the impact of both kinds of leverages.

 For the particular case of the financial one, our handy return of invested capital calculator can measure its influence on the business returns.
-Furthermore, if you are interested to know more about business financing, check the answer to this question: What is the financial ratio interest coverage?

 How to calculate the degree of operating leverage?